nigel12341/discord-api-wrapper/README.md

 // NOTE You need a bot token to use this method
 // NOTE The bot needs to be in the server you are trying to get getGuildById(guild_id, bot_token)

+// Method to make the authorized user join a guild by its id
+// If join is successful it will return a server member object
+// If the user is already in the guild it will return User is already in the guild!
+// You need a bot token to use this method joinGuildByUserId(bot_token, user_id, guild_id, access_token, nick)

+// Method that returns an array of voice region objects that can be used when setting a voice or stage channel's rtc_region. listVoiceRegions(bot_token)

+// Method to create a webhook in a channel with a name and a audit log reason.
+// Returns the webhook object on success
+// See https://discord.com/developers/docs/resources/webhook#webhook-resource for webhook functions
+createWebhook(bot_token, channel_id, name, reason)

+// Method to get all webhooks in a channel
+// Returns an array of webhook objects getChannelWebhooks(bot_token, channel_id)

+// Returns an array of webhook objects for every webhook in the specified guild getGuildWebhooks(bot_token, guild_id)

+// Returns the new webhook object for the given id uses the bot token for authorization getWebhook(webhook_id, bot_token)

+// Return the new webhook object for the given id and token does not require authorization getWebhookWithToken(webhook_id, webhook_token)

+// Modifies the webhook with the given id by changing its name and linked channel reason is showed in audit logs.
+Uses bot token for authorization. modifyWebhook(webhook_id, bot_token, name, channel_id, reason)

+// Modifies the webhook that was created with the given id and token.
+Does not require authorization. modifyWebhookWithToken(webhook_id, webhook_token, name, channel_id, reason)

+// Deletes the webhook with the given id.
+Requires bot token for authorization. deleteWebhook(webhook_id, bot_token, reason)

+// Deletes the webhook that was created with the given id and token.
+Does not require authorization. deleteWebhookWithToken(webhook_id, webhook_token, reason)

+// Executes webhook with the given id and token.
+Does not require authorization.
+// NOTE: Will be updated to support more options in the future! executeWebhook(webhook_id, webhook_token, content)
 ```

 ## Author